-FARMING CHURCH - the next Farming Church meeting will be on October 27 following the 10:30 service.
-This month's topic is "Cultivating Trust" and it follows last month's topic of "Cultivating Faith."
+FARMING CHURCH - This month's topic is "Cultivating Trust" and it follows last month's topic of "Cultivating Faith."
 The entire Church Council is participating in the Farming Church effort - the goal is to form Christus Victor into the best possible version of ourselves that we can be, so that we are the kind of congregation God would have us be.
 These monthly meetings are designed to produce 1, 2 or 3 new initiatives or emphases that cultivate a particular Key Cultivation - this month we are cultivating leadership.
 Congregation members are invited and encouraged to participate in these Farming Church meetings as we grow together in God's Mission.

 Council decided to get involved with the SC Synod in the Farming Church process that’s based on the book of the same name by Mark E. Tidsworth.
 The idea behind Farming Church is to cultivate adaptive change in congregations, much like a farmer cultivates the ground to produce good crops, and includes 7 Key Cultivations.
 The task is for Council to spend time monthly examining each Key Cultivation in depth, then developing 1, 2 or 3 new initiatives or emphases for each that will cultivate that particular Key Cultivation.
 This is a 2-year process, and the Key Cultivation for September is Faith, with Trust coming in October and Leadership in November.
 We take the month off from Farming Church in December, and pick up “Cultivating Vision” from January to July 2020.
 Urgency, Discovery and Alignment are covered in August through November 2020.
 By the time we get to January 2021, we’ll be at the Implementation stage that will take us through May 2021.